-3-4 levels across its entire width.
+category.
+Across the eastern part of Dauphin Island, tsunami inundation is comparable to a major hurricane: Category 4-5 hurricane at the beachfront and Category 3-4 at the eastern tip of the island.
+Category 1-2 levels are seen at the backside of this portion of the island.
+The narrow western part of the island experiences tsunami inundation at Category 3-4 levels across its entire width.
 On the peninsula containing Gulf Highlands, tsunami inundation is greater than a Category 5 at the beachfront, significantly so (up to 5.5 m \approx 18 ft higher) toward the east.
 Tsunami inundation is comparable to a Category 5 hurricane across much of the peninsula, decreasing to a Category 2-3 at the western half of the lee part of the peninsula, though Category 4 levels are still seen along the eastern half.

-Tsunami inundation for the immediate Mobile, AL area is shown in Fig. 11.
+Tsunami inundation for the immediate Mobile, AL area is shown in Figure 11.
 Mobile's position at the northern end of Mobile Bay largely protects it from tsunami inundation since most wave energy is dissipated across the barrier island/peninsula at the mouth of the bay.
 Only minor inundation is seen along the shores of the bay and inland waterways.
-Figures 12 and 13 show the best-match high tide hurricane category and $\Delta \zeta$ for the best-match hurricane category, respectively, for Mobile.
+Figures 12-13 show the best-match high tide hurricane category and $\Delta \zeta$ for the best-match hurricane category, respectively, for Mobile.
 While Mobile is threatened by hurricane storm surge due to Mobile Bay and the numerous rivers and inland waterways being filled with water by consistent wind forcing during a storm event, its position at the north of Mobile Bay provides protection from significant tsunami inundation since most tsunami wave energy is expended as it crosses the barrier island region.
 As a result, tsunami inundation is mostly less than that for a Category 1 hurricane in the immediate Mobile area.